RobSimons1/ocean-dictionary/README.md

 * Words to be spilt up into there own individual letter and not one continous list of all words in alphabeitical order.

 * Voting on words Page?
+Difficult without user login credentials.

 ## Technologies Used
 The languages, frameworks, libraries and other tools utilised for building this web-app are: